 Stacked cubes (1981) Lies van der Sluis

-This column consists of four stacked cubes and is made by Lies van der Sluis.
-The top protrudes a bit, so that the whole looks a bit like an arrow.
-Various enamelled panels are mounted on the column in the colors red and blue.
-The work is a typical expression of the 80 in which brightly colored steel abstract sculptures were common in the urban image.
-In the past, the column was free in the grass, but nowadays it is somewhat sandwiched between a hedge and a parking space.
+This column consists of four stacked cubes and was made by Lies van der Sluis.
+The top sticks out a bit, making the whole thing look like an arrow.
+Various enamelled panels in the colors red and blue have been mounted on the column.
+The work is a typical expression of the 80s, in which brightly colored steel abstract sculptures were common in the urban image.
+In the past the column stood free in the grass, but nowadays it is somewhat wedged between a hedge and parking lot.

-Lies van der Sluis (Schagen, 1935) followed her education at the Rietveld Academy in Amsterdam.
-Halfway through the '60 she started to make spatial work.
-Her monumental sculptures are made of different materials, such as steel, aluminum, brass or stainless steel.
-She often works in assignment situations, where there is a clear relationship with architecture and environment.
+Lies van der Sluis (Schagen, 1935) was educated at the Rietveld Academy in Amsterdam.
+In the mid-60s she started making three-dimensional work.
+Her monumental sculptures are made of various materials, such as sheet steel, aluminum, brass or stainless steel.
+She often works in commission situations, in which there is a clear relationship to architecture and environment.